rearden888/HyprV3/README.md

-# HyprV2
+# HyprV3
-An improved Hyprland deployment
+An modified improved Hyprland deployment

+## Changes to the upstream:
+- Changed install script to use paru vice yay
+- Turned echo on for install script
+- Modified some of the config files to my own preference (waybar on the bottom for instance)
+- rofi over wofi as that is my preference

 collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay